Rosa Parks: Refusal to move

+Rosa Parks with E. D. Nixon and attorney Fred Gray posting bond on December 5, 1955 following her arrest.

 Before December 1955, several people were arrested for declining to give up their seats on Montgomery buses.
 Maxwell Air Force Base employee Viola White was arrested in 1944, and Mary Wingfield was arrested in 1949.
 Teenager Mary Louise Smith was arrested in October 1954.
-In March 1955, Claudette Colvin, a fifteen-year-old student at Booker T. Washington Magnet High School, was also arrested.
+In March 1955, Claudette Colvin, a fifteen-year-old student at Booker T. Washington High School, was also arrested.
 Other arrests included Aurelia Browder on April 29, 1955, and Susie McDonald on October 21, 1955.

 Smith, Colvin, Browder, and McDonald were the plaintiffs in the 1956 lawsuit Browder v.
 Gayle.
 Many Black riders rallied around the idea of a boycott in the aftermath of Colvin's arrest.
-Black activists, including members of the WPC and NAACP, considered both Colvin and Smith as test cases for a community bus boycott.
+Black activists, including members of the WPC and NAACP, considered Colvin and Smith as test cases for a community bus boycott.
 The WPC was particularly focused on bus integration, partly because it was an issue that significantly affected Black women.
 Both the WPC and NAACP ultimately determined that Colvin and Smith were not suitable candidates for such a test case.

 At 5:00 p.m. on December 1, 1955, Parks left work and purchased several items from Lee's Cut-Rate Drug before walking to Court Square to wait for her bus.
 She boarded the bus at around 5:30.
 Lost in thought, she did not notice that James F. Blake was the driver.
 Parks later stated that if she had noticed Blake, she would not have boarded.
 She paid her fare and went to sit in the middle section of the bus, next to a Black man and across from two Black women.
 Her chronic bursitis was causing her significant discomfort, particularly in her shoulders.

 As the bus traveled along its regular route, all the white-only seats in the bus filled up.
 The bus reached the third stop in front of the Empire Theater, and several white passengers boarded.
 One man was forced to stand.
 Blake then demanded that Black passengers in the middle row yield their seats.
 Those seated near Parks complied, but Parks remained seated.
 According to Parks: